adinilfeld/generals-ar/README.md

-Welcome to generals.ar, a two-player AR implementation of the popular online game [generals.io](generals.io) for iOS.
+Welcome to generals.ar, a two-player, iOS, AR-based implementation of the popular online game [generals.io](generals.io).
 Created during the Uncommon Hacks 2024 hackathon.

 # How to play #
 ## Start the server ##